How to make simple shutters & simple rules to follow

 Please don’t break these shutter rules

-When adding shutters to your home’s exterior, make sure your windows have space around them for the shutters to lay flat without overlapping each other or other architectural elements.
+When adding shutters to your home’s exterior, make sure your windows have space around them for the them to lay flat without overlapping each other or other architectural elements.

-The biggest mistake people make when adding shutters is they use shutters that are too small for the window.
-For example: if your window is 36″ wide, you need a pair of shutters that are each 18″ wide for flanking shutters (1/2 the width of the window per shutter).
+The biggest mistake people make when adding shutters is they use ones that are too small for the window.
+For example: if your window is 36″ wide, you need a pair that are each 18″ wide for flanking shutters (1/2 the width of the window per shutter).

 Pairs of windows: You can add shutters to a pair of windows, but the rule above applies.
 This time, you’ll need one wider shutter to cover the entirety of each window.
 If you have a pair of 36″ wide windows mulled together or very close, you’ll need TWO 36″ wide shutters, one to cover the right window, one to cover the left window.